Remo Fernandes: 2010–2014: Music close to his heart and political career

 From then on, Remo made songs which were closest to his heart right from the start: socio-political comments and critiques, exposing corruption, communalism and other evils in India, and motivating people against them.
 He distributed these songs on the Internet for free, together with their music videos.
 Once again, they were scripted, directed and edited by him.
 The most memorable of these are "India, I Cry" (2009), "India Against Corruption" (in support of the 2011 Anna Hazare movement of the same name), and "Vote: Tit for Tat".

 In 2011, Remo was approached by the Election Commission of India to be their 'Youth Icon for Ethical Voting' in Goa.
 "Vote: Tit for Tat" was composed to encourage the Goans to vote out corrupt ministers.
 Later that year, Remo sang a song for a new film, David, by Bejoy Nambiar (maker of the 2010 film Shaitan).
 This marked his return to Bollywood playback singing.

 Remo was later seen working on three personal albums, one of them being a re-recording of his very first Goan Crazy!, in 2013.

 He later gave his tunes and voice to the title track of Luv U Soniyo which released on 26 July 2013.

 In December 2013, he signed up as a member of Aam Aadmi Party, a political party, for Goa constituency.
 He wrote a jingle for their campaign for the 2014 Indian general election, but announced that he had left politics by March 2014.

-2015–Present: Acting debut, son's incident, move to Portugal and subsequent projects
+2015–Present: Acting debut, move to Portugal, second marriage and autobiography

-Remo appeared in the 2015 Anurag Kashyap film Bombay Velvet as a Portuguese nobleman, marking his debut in acting.
+Fernandes appeared in the 2015 Anurag Kashyap film Bombay Velvet as a Portuguese nobleman, marking his debut in acting.
 While he had previously appeared in films (singing his own songs), this was his first speaking role.

-In 2015, he was involved in a case of the alleged verbal abuse of a young girl recovering in Goa Medical College after she was allegedly hit by a car driven by his son, Jonah.
-The girl was walking towards Old Goa to complete her vow to St Francis Xavier when the accident occurred.
-In 2018, the Goa Children's Court acquitted him after finding that there was "no consistency between the testimonies" of lawyer Aires Rodrigues and the alleged victim.
-The resulting investigation, however, revealed that Remo had long since been a Portuguese citizen, possibly even when he was awarded the Padma Shri.
+In 2015, the investigation in a dismissed court case revealed that Fernendes had been a Portuguese citizen for a long time, possibly even when he was awarded the Padma Shri.